vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 neither desire nor attachment to desire would, on their own, lead to significant suffering in most cases.
-Rather, I've found one key ingredient that often significantly increases suffering (and a range of negative emotions): *entitlement* to the fulfilment of one's desires.
+Rather, I've found one key ingredient that often significantly increases suffering (and a range of negative emotions): *entitlement* to the fulfillment of one's desires.

 In this post, I'll look at the idea of entitlement, why I think